Nana-Muthuswamy/YelpLite/README.md

 YelpLite is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **X** hours spent in total
+Time spent: 2.5 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Search results page
+- [√] Search results page
-- [ ] Table rows should be dynamic height according to the content height.
+- [√] Table rows should be dynamic height according to the content height.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [√] Custom cells should have the proper Auto Layout constraints.
-- [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+- [√] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [ ] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
 - [ ] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
 - [ ] The filters table should be organized into sections as in the mock.